ShadeLab/Chodkowski_v1_MainText/MassSpec/pathwayAnalysis/AnalysisSteps.md

 Datasets were normalized by a reference feature(13C-15N-Alanine for Polar Positive and 13C-15N-Proline for Polar Negative) and cubed-root trasnformed.

-Normalized datasets were exported to generate files:
+Normalized datasets were exported to generate files: <br />

 1) PolarPos_isomersRemoved_normalized.csv  <br />
 2) PolarNeg_isomersRemoved_normalized.csv